| ANCHOR SPEAK EXPLAINED -- Ben Dobson What on earth is "anchor speak, "happy talk," or "anchor

 here, it's just another tiring example of how even the seasoned professionals

+find it foolish.
 How do we compare internationally?
 Media critic Brett Dellinger lives in

 Finland and observed in his theoretical deconstruction of U.S. media that,